slamice/wri/comical/Anne of Greene Gables and her Rise to Power/chapter09.md

 "I'm too sorry for you to leave any room for anger in my mind.
 You'll have your own troubles with that child.
 But if you'll take my advice—which I suppose you won't do, although I've brought up ten children and buried two—you'll do that 'talking to' you mention with a fair-sized birch switch.
 I should think THAT would be the most effective language for that kind of a child.
 Her temper matches her hair I guess.
 Well, good evening, Marilla.
 I hope you'll come down to see me often as usual.
 But you can't expect me to visit here again in a hurry, if I'm liable to be flown at and insulted in such a fashion.
 It's something new in MY experience."
 And with that she got about, obviously shaken from the experience, and trotted off back home.

 Mrs. Pleb waddled up the stairs like a tomato with two eraser head legs.
 She thought again and again.
 How should she punish Anne?
 She would be insane to resort to whipping.
 That would just multiply the personalities Anne is already harboring further into the light, little did she know.
-She couldn't take it all anyway, so she patoned into the room clutching a few rosaries and drillign them madly in preparation to what she saw.
+She couldn't take it all anyway, so she patoned into the room clutching a few rosaries and drilling them madly in preparation to what she saw.

 Anne was exhausted and crying into a pillow.
 Even for a young queen she couldn't take this ridicule, and decided to sob her sorrows to it, unabashed.